cupnoodle/fluffyes/64-ios13-checklist.md

-# Breaking changes checklist before building your app using iOS 13 SDK
+# 5 breaking changes to check before building your app for iOS 13

 iOS 13 does bring a lot of exciting feature like Dark mode, Multi-tasking, Sign in with Apple etc. Other than exciting feature, iOS 13 SDK also bring some breaking changes as well, overlooking these changes might cause your app to behave differently as expected 😅.
 This article will go through some breaking changes I have found and workaround for it.

+**Last updated on 3 November 2019, Added System Font**